LingmoOS/LingmoOS-Release/sddm-theme/README.md

-# SDDM theme of CuteOS
+# SDDM theme of LingmoOS
+This repository is an SDDM theme repository for LingmoOS, which contains SDDM themes

 ![screenshot](screenshot.png)